softwarecreations/npm-automated-login-totp/README.md

 If you like this project please star the github repo.
 That lets me know that it's appreciated and that I should continue maintaining it as NPM evolves. https://github.com/softwarecreations/npm-automated-login-totp

+## YubiKey support
+I will add it when I have time.
+If you want this, star the repo, make an issue and upvote it.

 ## Security warning
 By using this script, obviously you're losing 2FA security on your NPM account.